Space Logistics Modeling and Optimization: Review of State of the Art: Introduction

 \section{Introduction}

 The US Space Force's doctrine document published in 2020, \textit{SpacePower: Doctrine for Space Forces} listed five core competencies that the US Space Forces need to perform, one of which was ``Space Mobility and Logistics'' \cite{Raymond2020}.
 In response to that, there has been a rapidly growing interest in developing technologies to enable in-space operations via in-space infrastructures and in-space refueling, servicing, assembly, and manufacturing (ISAM).
-In parallel, there is also a growing need for space logistics to effectively operate the mega-scale constellations in Earth orbits for communication, remote sensing, and related missions.
+Space logistics has also been a topic of interest to NASA and other space agencies as an approach to designing sustainable space exploration campaigns.
+Additionally, there is a growing need for space logistics to effectively operate the mega-scale constellations in Earth orbits for communication, remote sensing, and related missions.

 Enabling space mobility and logistics capabilities requires a new way to view space missions that differs from conventional astrodynamics.
-For example, with fuel depots in space, the optimal path to the destination is not necessarily a fuel-optimal trajectory; rather, a path stopping by a fuel depot and being refueled before heading to the destination may be preferred even when it requires additional fuel.
+For example, with fuel depots in space, the optimal path to the destination in terms of the lifecycle cost is not necessarily a fuel-optimal trajectory; rather, a path stopping by a fuel depot and being refueled before heading to the destination may be preferred even when it requires additional fuel.
 In addition, with ISAM capabilities, we need additional analysis capabilities to analyze and optimize the sizes of the fuel/spare depots and their inventory/sparing policies with astrodynamics in mind.
-This analysis will require logistics-driven modeling and optimization techniques coupled with astrodynamics.
+This analysis requires logistics-driven modeling and optimization techniques coupled with astrodynamics.
 This intersection between these areas leads to an emerging field, Space Logistics modeling and optimization.

-A formal definition of Space Logistics is given by the AIAA Space Logistics Technical Committee defines Space Logistics as ``the theory and practice of driving space system design for operability and supportability, and of managing the flow of materiel, services, and information needed throughout a space system lifecycle \cite{AIAASLTC}.''